When, Why and How to Migrate from Statistical to Neural Machine Translation by Dion Wiggins

 As it is not always possible to control input content, Omniscien Technologies designed a hybrid SMT/NMT model that combines SMT and NMT technologies.
 By using a proprietary confidence score algorithm, it is possible to determine out-of-domain or lower quality translation and then attempt to address the quality issue with SMT or a combination of SMT and NMT.
 This Hybrid SMT/NMT model has been shown to improve translation quality significantly overall and address the cases where submitted content is not a match to the domain of the data that the engine was trained on.

 NMT may be a significant step forward in machine translation quality provided that certain criteria are met, but SMT may still be the best solution in many cases.
 When the volume of data available for a language pair is low, SMT is normally a better and more viable solution.
 It can be enhanced with a larger language model and a good dictionary quickly and easily.
 SMT may also be more suitable if you are starting with no data and building up your data volumes.
 It is possible to start with SMT and evolve to reach a base level of data maturity over time and then switch/upgrade to NMT gradually.
-As an example, iflix, one of Omniscien Technologies’ media customers who translates subtitles, started with no data at all in English to Vietnamese.
+As an example, iflix, one of Omniscien Technologies’ media customers who translate subtitles, started with no data at all in English to Vietnamese.
 As this was a new language pair for Omniscien too at the time, we had no data and had to acquire a small amount of data.
-Over a six-month period of MT post editing and feedback, iflix produced enough in-domain content that they were able to train an NMT engine, which very quickly was able to beat the translation quality from Google Translate by a substantial degree.
+Over a six-month period of MT post-editing and feedback, iflix produced enough in-domain content that they were able to train an NMT engine, which very quickly was able to beat the translation quality from Google Translate by a substantial degree.

 When you have one million segments of data or you are able to manufacture and synthesize data that is in-domain to make up for the shortfall, then NMT may be a viable solution.
 There are many elements that go into determining if NMT will work for a particular dataset.
 Some type of content is more suited to data synthesis and manufacturing than others.

 There are 2 reasons to migrate from SMT to NMT.
 The most obvious is when NMT will deliver higher quality translation output.
-The second reason is translation speed.
+The second reason is the translation speed.
 A single CPU core translates SMT content at about 3,000 words per minute.
 While a single GPU using NMT translates at around 40,000-50,000 words per minute.

 When building a Professional Custom MT Engine with Omniscien Technologies, an experienced custom MT engine project manager will analyze the available data, including the data in our repository as well as the data that a client is able to provide, and he can then build a tailored Quality Improvement Plan to achieve the best translation quality possible in the shortest amount of time.
-As Omniscien Technologies has been progressively building out 13 industry domain sets of data across more than 550 language pairs for several years, we are often able to compliment a customer’s data with similar in-domain content, reducing the data barrier to entry.
-This combined with data manufacturing and data synthesis delivers high quality engines in a short period of time.
+As Omniscien Technologies has been progressively building out 13 industry domain sets of data across more than 550 language pairs for several years, we are often able to complement a customer’s data with similar in-domain content, reducing the data barrier to entry.
+This combined with data manufacturing and data synthesis delivers high-quality engines in a short period of time.
 As part of the Quality Improvement Plan, the project manager will recommend a path to further improve the engine progressively over time.
 Incremental improvement training is low cost and can be done in as little as a couple of hours.

 As noted above, NMT needs cleaner data than SMT.
 Omniscien Technologies pioneered an approach 8 years ago called Clean Data SMT.
 Language Studio™ has been enhanced to perform even more rigorous data cleaning and analysis for NMT and Hybrid SMT/NMT engines.